 Ick!
 That Small Insect Could Be A Tick

-Something crawling on your body usually causes a variety of reactions: annoyed at best, downright scary at worst.
+Something creeping on your body usually causes a number of reactions: annoyed at best, downright scary at worst.

-In a world of unwanted crawling critters, ticks might be the most unwanted of all in your Racine County backyard.
+In a world of uninvited crawling critters, ticks might be the most unwanted of all in your Racine County backyard.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

-Warm, wet weather – such as spring 2013 in Racine County and Wisconsin and northern Illinois – brings out ticks in large numbers.
+Warm, wet weather – such as spring 2013 in Racine County and northern Illinois – brings out ticks in high numbers.
 Spring and summer is their prime time.
 It's also when people are most active outdoors.

 Ticks live in Racine County's wooded areas and brushy fields.
-When a potential host – human, dog or other warm-blooded creature – wanders, they climb aboard.
+When a potential host – human, dog or other warm-blooded creature – goes by, they crawl aboard.
 From there, it's a short trip to dinner.
 They dig in and start feeding.
 A tick can multiply its size many times over as it fills with blood.

-While finding a tick is certainly annoying (and creepy), the real danger is the potential for getting sick – very sick.
-Bites from ticks can pose serious health risks.
+While finding a tick is certainly bothersome (and creepy), the real danger is the potential for getting sick – very sick.
+Bites from ticks can offer serious health risks.

-Lyme disease starts bad and gets worse.
-The initial warning is often a circular rash on skin.
+Lyme disease starts bad and goes downhill.
+The initial signal is often a circular rash on skin.
 Symptoms of Lyme disease quickly devolve into fatigue, fever and chills, joint pain and headaches.
 Left untreated, or caught too late, Lyme disease can lead to arthritis, heart problems, and other painful, disabling physical and mental issues.

 Ticks carry several other diseases with largely unpronounceable names.
 All have notably unpleasant symptoms.